fanfank/alfred-deepseek/README.md

 ![Demo Interrupted Answer](./about/demo_interrupted_content_preservation.gif)

 ### 📝 Prerequisites
-Currently DeepSeek official site's quota is limited, so we need to activate the model via volcengine.
+You can use alfred-deepseek with one of these providers: DeepSeek official or Volcengine Ark.
+Currently Volcengine Ark's DeepSeek API's responding speed is much faster.
+If you want to use DeepSeek via Volcengine Ark, please follow the steps below:
 1. Go to https://www.volcengine.com/ , create an account and login:
 2. Create a new api key, you can refer to this page https://www.volcengine.com/docs/82379/1399008;
 3. Create DeepSeek model endpoints via this page https://console.volcengine.com/ark, say DeepSeek-V3 and DeepSeek-R1: